eacooper/RAMBiNo/README.md

 # RAMBiNo
-A Toolbox for the Radial and AngularMarginalization of Bivariate Normal Distributions (in MATLAB and R)
+A Toolbox for the Radial and Angular Marginalization of Bivariate Normal Distributions (in MATLAB and R)